 - Use this information to undertake lead nurturing, scoring and segmentation.

-- Support existing customers, turning them into advocates (that's where referrals come back into play).
+- Support existing customers, turning them into not just repeat customers but into advocates.

-All the revisions of Mr Lewis' long-standing model acknowledge that the online world has changed the sales funnel forever, and professional services companies must recognise that and amend their marketing strategy accordingly.
-Perhaps by embracing an inbound marketing model.
+To quote Charles Kennedy again: "The world hates change, yet it is the only thing that has brought progress."
+All the revisions of Mr Lewis' long-standing model acknowledge that the online world has changed the sales funnel forever.
+Professional services companies must recognise that and amend their marketing strategy accordingly.